Network Sync

 - Play/pause will affect only that client temporarily

-- The next sync check will re-align the client with the server
+- FloSync re-aligns the client with the server automatically

 - For best results, control playback from the server only